eddmann/eddmann.github.io/_posts/2018/2018-07-27-mince-pie-challenge-adding-the-bootstrap-endpoint-and-serverless-offline.md

 }
 ```

-From here, we can implement the delivery specific handler within `src/bootstrap.js`.
+From here, we can implement the delivery-specific handler within `src/bootstrap.js`.

 ```js
 // @flow